What you need to know about the Flu

 Influenza (the flu)

 The flu is a highly contagious viral infection spread by contact with fluids from coughs and sneezes and touching contaminated surfaces, so it’s easy to catch.
 Although flu symptoms can be mild in some people, the virus can cause very serious widespread illness, possible life- threatening complications, including pneumonia and potentially death, even in healthy people.
-The flu contributes to around 3000 deaths each year in Australia.
+In 2019, the flu contributed to 1,080 deaths in Australia.

-The incidence of flu was lower in 2020, however, as we return to our regular daily routines, and move around within our communities, the risk of catching the flu will return.
+The incidence of flu was lower in 2020 and 2021, however, as we return to our regular daily routines, and move around within our communities, the risk of catching the flu will return.

 Some people are at higher risk of severe complications associated with the flu.
 They include:

 People with chronic medical conditions.

 Flu symptoms appear very suddenly, and can last for up to several weeks, so the flu is not just ‘a bad cold’.
 The flu can also make some existing medical conditions worse.

 The most common signs of the flu are: